antevens/boatcontrol/README.md

 # Key features
 * All components are through-hole for field maintenance on moving platforms and secure attachment for vibration and G loads.
-* All relays can be controlled from either the RPi or using analog control signals via RJ45/CAT5/6 connectors/cables.
+* All relays can be controlled from either the RPi/Nvidia  or using analog control signals via RJ45/CAT5/6 connectors/cables.
 * All relays are latching dual coil with individual control circuits.
 * All analog input channels have pulse generators for the relays to protect them from overheating.
-* Built-in high efficiency 5/12v step down converers to power the RPi and logic components and supply current for analog control.
+* Built-in high efficiency 5/12v step down converers to power the RPi/Nano and logic components and supply current for analog control.
 * 8x 60A 277V AC individual unprotected circuits
 * 8x 3-16A 250V AC shared bus protected circuits
-* 24x 3-16A 12V DC shared bus protected circuits
+* 24x 3-16A 12-24V DC shared bus protected circuits
-* 32x 12V 500mA DC Logic/Relay breakout via RJ45
+* 32x 12-24V 500mA DC Logic/Relay breakout via RJ45
 * All DC channels are polarity protected with high efficiency PFETs

-Protection is provided using thermal circuit breakers, the permitted amperage can be changed by switching out breakers, no breakers are provided for the 60A circuits.
+Protection is provided using thermal circuit breakers, the permitted amperage can be changed by switching out breakers, no breakers are provided for the 60A circuits, suggest using external breakers.